 The student proposed a Restorative Justice approach, and Mitchell Garabedian was not willing to consider it.
 Communications lessened and she soon released the attorney, deciding to move forward on her own.
 With a higher goal in sight, the student chose to step off the litigious path.
 If her representation didn’t actually represent her, she would represent herself.
 She contacted new headmaster, Dan Scheibe, and Paul Lannon (attorney for the school) to achieve settlement on different, healthier terms.

 The student proposed $500,000 (1/4 of the attorney’s demand) and acknowledgement of what happened in a public letter, to be kept on file at the school for perpetuity.
 She had more ideas for safeguarding students in the future once her terms were met.
 The student flew back to the west coast and waited.
-The Executive Committee members met and decided that $25,000 with a confidentiality clause (the student could not legally share the details of settlement) was fair.
+The Executive Committee members met and decided that $25,000 (1% of demand) with a confidentiality clause (the student could not legally share the details of settlement) was fair.
 The student strongly disagreed.

 New documents and details came in.
-The Committee met again and decided that $75,000 with a confidentiality clause was fair.
+The Committee met again and decided that $75,000 (3%) with a confidentiality clause was fair.
 Yet, no one would acknowledge the details of the school’s behavior – only those of Peter Regis, who had not been present at the meetings.
-(This would later be referred to as a “disagreement” between the student and the school by Dan Scheibe – that the administration/s had anything to account for)
+No acknowledgement of wrongdoing and a confidentiality clause?
+The student will accept no settlement with a bind of secrecy.